 As the Techstylist business is based on home or store delivery - especially on home delivery, as just one flagship store will be opened in Italy at the beginning - the out-bound logistic is an important topic to address.
 It is a client's decision to receive his/her purchase directly at home or pick up his garment at one of the Techstylist flagship/permanent stores.
 In both these scenarios a secure and well-known pony express company - e.g. FedEx and DHL - provides the delivery service, whose costs are charged to the clients.
 Of course there is a difference between the two alternatives in term of costs, both for the clients and for Techstylist, where the store delivery is the cheapest one, due to the shorter distance and the possibility to take advantage of scale economies.
+Instead in terms of delivery time it has been estimated a total time from the order reception to the client delivery of 3 days - the delivery phase takes the last day.
 In future the analysis of the market demand and/or the possibility to open new flagship/permanent stores will push the Techstylist management to consider if relocate the production place or eventually open new production facilities in order to minimize the logistic costs.